Florida Rear-End Collision Lawyer

 Experiencing Delayed Injuries?
 Contact Freidin Brown, P.A.

 When the time comes to seek a settlement, the insurance companies sometimes minimize the injuries associated with rear-end collisions, including whiplash injury and other types of neck and back injuries.
-Our Miami car accident lawyers have had significant success negotiating fair and complete settlements for victims of rear-end collisions.
+Our Florida car accident lawyers have had significant success negotiating fair and complete settlements for victims of rear-end collisions.

 It is very important to seek immediate medical attention after a rear-end collision car accident.
 Describe any pain completely and ask for any necessary tests to diagnose the problem.
 It is also critical to pay attention to any delayed reactions from the crash.
 If you begin to experience neck or back pain days, weeks or months after the accident, see the doctor immediately and explain that you were recently in a car accident.
-Your attorneys need evidence to connect your whiplash injury or other neck or back pain to the car accident, in order to respond to any possible argument from the insurance company that your injuries are due to some other cause.
+Your lawyers need evidence to connect your whiplash injury or other neck or back pain to the car accident, in order to respond to any possible argument from the insurance company that your injuries are due to some other cause.

 Contact Freidin Brown, P.A. for a free, confidential consultation.